FAQ

 Q. What do the interview days consist of?

 The other interview day (typically Thursday; occasionally Tuesday) is dedicated to the medical school interview.
 The applicant has two interviews with medical school faculty, of whom one is a Medical School admissions committee member.
-The applicant also has the opportunity to tour campus.
 The day ends around 4 pm.

 Return to top